JOSDEVOP/git_command_cheat_codes_folders/cheatcode.md

 3.to check if the configuration work you can type git config --get-all user.name or get config user.name.The terminal should print any username if it really worked
 </p>
+##Gitcheat-codes
+-git status: always run this a directory to check if the  directory has been git initialiazed.
+It can also be used to check  if the new changes have been staged and if git is tracking the new modifications -git init : initialiazes a git repo .git folder in its current directory -git add . :tells git to track the new changes made to a file -git commit  -m "": creates a message along with the files that have been stagged and ready to be pushed to the repo
+- git restore --staged name of file : is used to unstage a file that has been staged .eg git restore --staged go.txt -git logs : it displays all the log of committed messages as you git push the current changes.
+-rm -rf  directory or folder name : deletes a directory that has been provided to it. eg rm -rf  animalfolder -rm -f  filename :deletes a file that has been git it .